Page Content

 Rotations

-The internship incorporates food service, clinical and community experiences throughout northern Florida.
+The internship incorporates food service, clinical, and community experiences throughout northern Florida.
 You may rotate to other facilities for experiences in:

 • Dialysis clinic

-• School food service
+• Patient food service

-• Public health-based programs
+• Public health-based programs, food banks

 • Women, Infants, and Children (WIC) clinics